kuma0128/terraform-openmetadata-aws/README.md

 # terraform-openmetadata-aws-assets

 This repository provides Terraform modules to deploy an ECS-based OpenMetadata service with an Aurora database.
-Terragrunt configuration is centralized with `infra/terragrunt/root.hcl`, and the environment directories (`aws`, `backend`, `cicd`) simply include this root file for remote state and provider settings.
+Terragrunt configuration is centralized with `infra/terragrunt/root.hcl`, and the environment directories (`dns`, `aws`, `backend`, `cicd`) simply include this root file for remote state and provider settings.
 Please note the following when using this module:

 ## Key Notes

 - Separate the creation of ACM (AWS Certificate Manager) and Route 53 resources into a different Terraform state file to avoid coupling them tightly with the main infrastructure.
+- A dedicated `dns` module provisions Route 53 hosted zones, query logging, and ACM certificates before the main AWS stack.
 - Based on my experience, keeping modules as granular as possible is recommended, especially for disaster recovery (DR) scenarios.
 - **Warning**: This module does not implement non-functional requirements such as comprehensive operational support or robust security measures.
 Therefore, **it is not suitable for production environments without significant modifications**.